 Getting started with APA

-UBC Librarians have created an APA Citation Style Guide to assist you with formatting in-text citations, formatting a reference list, and structuring your paper for course work.
+The American Psychological Association (APA) citation style is used in many disciplines.
+UBC librarians have created a guide to assist you with formatting in-text citations, formatting a reference list, and structuring your paper for course work.

 Getting started with MLA

-The Modern Language Association (MLA) citation style is commonly used in the Humanities and Social Sciences.
-See below for an introduction to the style, created by librarians at UBC.
+The Modern Language Association (MLA) citation style is commonly used in the humanities and social sciences.

 Getting started with Chicago